dturvene/finite-state-machine/rust_ai/README.md

 This worked but had two problems.

-First, the emojis were still being printed out so I replied
+First, the emojis were still being printed out so I replied in the prompt area:
 ```
 Good program.
 Change the print calls to use ascii text
 ```